yogesh080/Basic/README.md

 		it is simply a function where we use ' => ' for repressenting and after that we can simply give expression ex- input => x*x;

+SOLID Design Principle-
+	S - Class should only have a single Responsibility Single reason for change in class
+		keep it simple
+		Ex- AddEntry and trackEntry are different so diff class.
+	O -  Open close principle
+		Should be open for extension but closed for modification.
+	L - Liskov Substitution Principle
+		Objects in program should be replaceable with Instances of their subtypes without Altering the correctness of thr programe.
+	I - Don't create one fatty Interface instade we can create small small interfaces D - Dependence should be depend on Abstaraction.

+DRY Principle - Don't Repeat Yourself